ultralight-ux/Ultralight/README.md

 AppCore is intended to be used by those intending to build a standalone HTML-based desktop app and will eventually offer an API similar to Electron.

+## Licensing

+Ultralight is _free_ for non-commercial use, and free for commercial use by small indies (<$100K annual revenue).
+For info regarding pricing/terms for larger commercial projects please email adam@ultralig.ht.

+This project also uses LGPL code (the AppCore and WebCore modules)-- source is provided in adjacent repositories.
+You can use these modules in your code without being forced to release your code under LGPL as long as you A) link dynamically and B) release the source to any modifications you make.

 ## Getting the Latest SDK

 You can get the latest SDK for each platform via the following links: